September 16, 2020

 Editor’s Note: Luteal phase defects are a common finding in PCOS as well as other conditions that may contribute to infertility.
 To learn more about the practical applications of the Creighton Model and NaProTechnology to diagnose and treat conditions like PCOS and endometriosis, read NaProTechnology Intervention Before Marriage: A Couple’s Success Story.
 For more on FABMs, read A Medical Student Learns the Facts about FABMs.

-Author Bio: Anna Goodwin wrote this article as a second-year medical student at the Edward Via College of Osteopathic Medicine in Blacksburg, Virginia.
+Author Bio: Anna Goodwin wrote this article as a second-year medical student at the Edward Via College of Osteopathic Medicine in Blacksburg, VA.
 She is a FACTS ambassador and is pursuing her instructor certification in FEMM, a Sympto-Hormonal method.
 Anna is passionate about women’s health and plans to pursue residency in either obstetrics and gynecology or family medicine after graduation.

 FACTS 2-Day Virtual CME Conference | October 2-3, 2020